fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Remove getSizeReq from Widget interface.
+Keep it in Single/Container
+    - Other Widgets should take care of updating those fields during init/merge/handleEvent/handleMessage
+    - Remove Widget.resizeWidget
+    - Remove Widget.widgetUpdateSizeReq
+    - Update Style.handleSizeChange
+    - Remove old code from Single, Container and Composite
+    - Make sure Single, Container and Composite update size when needed
+  - Copy merge logic from Label to Button
+  - Add containerGetActiveStyle
+    - Review handleSizeReqChange
+  - Rethink containerStyleOnMerge (it should really be containerStyleOnMerge and yes we need it)
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes
     - Listview needs to update sizeReq of modified items